bublinec/Web-Developer-Bootcamp/7-MongoDB/notes.md

 - one:many
 - many:many

-* embedded datat - nest schema inside other schema
+* embedded data - one attribtue of a schema  is an array of schemas/models
-* referenced objects
+* referenced objects - one attribute of a schema is an id of models